sagahead-io/ecommerce-blueprint/README.md

 This monorepo blueprint is based on microservices architecture paradigm.
 Decoupled services that has two adapters to talk, one synchronous another asynchronous or only asynchronous.
 The downstream services are accessible only via api gateway that is based on graphql.
 Api gateway is kinda federating downstream schemas and generating the api schema for the frontends.
 This approach helps to release API changes without any break in the frontends.

 Services own the data and can't share databases between, kinda database per service approach.
 Although services are decoupled, there is still tiny wires between them graphql api-gateway allows to delegate synchronous schema handlings to other services.
-Events/commands that passes through pubsub has some sort identification for good traceability, something like event/command DAO's.
+Events/commands that passes through pubsub has some sort identification for good traceability, something like event/command DTO's.
 Even if microservice world means everything decoupled, with the help of yarn v2 (berry) is easier to share libs that is common for all the services like server configuration libs, loggers and other utility functions.

 One more important thing in this blueprint - to achieve centralized auth handling, field level auth and decorators.
 For this to implement properly I am relying on auth0, redis, authGuard middlewares.
 Thanks to smart fastify-gql context sharing approach, it is possible to implement field level auth this way.